mavryk-network/mavryk-protocol/docs/introduction/howtoget.rst

 The packages are set up to run under a dedicated user.
-The ``mavkit-node``, ``mavkit-baker`` and ``mavkit-smartrollup`` packages use a user and group called tezos.
+The ``mavkit-node``, ``mavkit-baker`` and ``mavkit-smartrollup`` packages use a user and group called mavryk.
 The ``mavkit-signer`` package uses a user and group called tzsigner.
 It’s possible to configure the software to use a different user (even root).

 The documentation for these packages, originally developed by Chris Pinnock,